comanezz/unicorn_attractor/README.md

     - Logo navigate to the home page.
     - All others button redirect the user to the appropriate page.

+**Home page**

+This page present a brief description of the website and what the user will be able to do.
+It allows the user to see what can be done regarding bugs and how to see/create a ticket.
+It also allows the user to understand what can be done for new features and how to see/create them.
+For each bug or feature section, there is two shortcut button possible: View tickets/requests or create ticket/request.

 **Bug / Feature List page**

-This page allows the users to view all the bugs/features that has been created by user.
-They can see relevant information related to a specific bug as number of: comments, votes, contributions and the status.
+This page allows the user to view all the bugs/features that have been created by users.
+They can see relevant information related to a specific bug/feature as number of: comments, votes, contributions and the status.
 But they do not see the full title or description of the ticket.
-If user is logged, he have the possibility to create a new bug/ticket ticket.
+If a user is logged, he has the possibility to create a new bug/feature ticket.
-If there is too many bugs/features list, there is a pagination allowing user to navigate between pages.
+If there is too many bugs/features listed, a pagination allowing user to navigate between pages will appears.
+If a user is not logged, he can still click on new ticket button but he will be redirected to the log in form.

 **Bug detail page**

-This page allows users to the the bug ticket in full.
+This page allows the user to see the bug ticket in details.
 Meaning that they will see the full title and description.
-Also the user can see all the comments and replies that has been posted.
+Also the user can see all the comments and replies that have been posted.
-If user is logged, he can upvote or downvote the ticket and comment or replies comments.
+If the user is logged, he can upvote or downvote the ticket, comment or reply to comments.
 If the user is the author of the ticket, he is able to edit that ticket.
+Otherwise, no edit to the ticket is possible.
+If the user is not logged in, he will not be able to upvote or use the comment section.
+However he will still be able to read comments and replies.

 **Feature detail page**
-This page allows users to the the feature ticket in full.
+This page allows the user to see the feature ticket in details.
 Meaning that they will see the full title and description.
-Also the user can see all the comments and replies that has been posted.
+Also the user can see all the comments and replies that have been posted.
-If user is logged, he can upvote or downvote the ticket and comment or replies comments.
-He can also contribute to the feature if he wants to add it into his software.
+If the user is logged, he can upvote or downvote the ticket, comment or reply to comments.
+He can also contribute to features he wants to see implemented.
 If the user is the author of the ticket, he is able to edit that ticket.
+Otherwise, no edit to the ticket is possible.
+If the user is not logged in, he will not be able to upvote or use the comment section.
+However he will still be able to read comments and replies.

 **Profile page**

-This page allows the user when logged to see his personnal informations as username, email and the date that he first joined the website.
-Also he is able to see how many bugs/features tickets he has created.
+This page allows the logged in users to see their personnal informations as: username, email and the date that they first joined the website.
+Also the user is able to see how many bugs/features tickets he has created.
+If the user is not logged in, no profile page button will appear.

 **Register page**

 This page allows the user to create an account and be able to login into the website.

 **Login page**

 This page allows the user to login into the website or reset his password.

 **Cart page**

-This page allows the user to see what feature tickets have been added to the cart and allowing to go to the checkout page to pay.
+This page allows the user to see all feature tickets added to their cart and allow them to proceed to checkout and pay.

 **Checkout page**

-This page allows to pay for the items selected.
+This page allows the user to pay for the selected items.

 ### Features Left to Implement
 - In the bug/feature detail page.
-When we click on the reply button, the reply section opens and close when uou have added a comment.
+When we click on the reply button, the reply section opens and close when you have added a comment.
 Then, you have to click on the reply button again to see the new comment added.
 Maybe add a feature where the reply section stays open when we add a new comment.
 - Add history of purchase into the profile page.
+- On profile account, add the possibility to modify the email of the user.
+If the user need to change his email address but still keep his current account instead of creating a new one.

 ## Technologies Used